-Controlling pollutants at or near the source is the most cost-effective way of reducing impacted stormwater runoff, managing the risk of costly corrective actions for treatment, and reducing the cost of operations and maintenance of installed stormwater treatment systems.
+Controlling pollutants at or near the source is the most costeffective way to reduce pollution in stormwater runoff, manage the risk of costly corrective actions for treatment, and reduce the cost of operations and maintenance of installed stormwater treatment systems.
 NWSA WQ staff work with customers (as requested) to identify pollutants close to the source and eliminate the source where possible.
-Using a stepped approach like this, the WQ team assists customers with effective, cost-effective solutions.
+The WQ team assists customers with effective, low-cost solutions.